How To Use Your Voice Effectively

 By putting on a performance we don’t mean acting.
 You should still be you.
 It’s about using your voice effectively to help you get your message over to the audience.

 Fairly obviously, the larger the audience, the further away some people will be.
-The other key difference between informal and formal is the way we interact with the participants.
+The other key difference between informal and formal is the way you interact with the participants.

 Informal conversations are unstructured.
 Usually, everyone chips in at some point.